input-output-hk/decentralized-software-updates/cardano-ledger-update/README.md

 These abstractions can be found in the `Cardano.Ledger.Update.Proposal` module.
 More specifically:

-- the `Signed` class abstracts away data whose signature can be verified.
-In practice, verifying signatures on the data submitted in a transaction is responsibility of the ledger layer that uses this API, so this class and its usages should be removed.
 - The `Commitable` class introduces the concept of data for which a commit can be calculated.
 This makes it possible to make use of the commit-reveal protocol when submitting proposals.